-- 1. Health services for organ and tissue transplants except those described under Transplantation Services in Section 6, Additional Coverage Details unless UnitedHealthcare determines the transplant to be appropriate according to UnitedHealthcare's transplant guidelines. - 2.
-Health services for transplants involving permanent mechanical or animal organs, except services related to the implant or removal of a circulatory assist device (a device that supports the heart while the patient waits for a suitable donor heart to become available). - 3.
+1. Health services for organ and tissue transplants except those described under Transplantation Services in Section 6, Additional Coverage Details unless UnitedHealthcare determines the transplant to be appropriate according to UnitedHealthcare's transplant guidelines.

+- 2. Health services for transplants involving animal organs. - 3.
 Health services connected with the removal of an organ or tissue from you for purposes of a transplant to another person.
 (Donor costs that are directly related to organ removal are payable for a transplant through the organ recipient's Benefits under the Plan.) - 4.
 Health services not performed by a Designated Provider. - 5.
 Solid organ Transplant that is performed as a treatment for Cancer.